 - several different beetles may chew on the foliage and can be removed by hand.

 - if developing pumpkins rot from the base when still small and immature then this may be blossom end rot which is due to a lack of calcium.
-Apply eco-flo dolomite or eco-flo lime and ensure thorough regular watering.
+Apply dolomite or lime and ensure thorough regular watering.